F5Networks/f5-appsvcs-extension/.github/ISSUE_TEMPLATE.md

 <!--- Verify first that your issue/request is not already reported in GitHub -->

+##### Do you already have an issue opened with F5 support?
+Github Issues are consistently monitored by F5 staff, but should be considered as best effort only and you should not expect to receive the same level of response as provided by F5 Support.
+Please [open an case](https://support.f5.com/csp/article/K2633) with F5 if this is a critical issue.

 ##### ISSUE TYPE
 <!--- Pick one below and delete the rest: -->
  - Bug Report